Avanade/NTangle/docs/SqlServer.md

 #### Identifier mapping

 The orhestrator (where identifier mapping is configured) will assign new global identifiers generated using [`IIdentifierGenerator<T>`](../src/NTangle/IIdentifierGenerator.cs) to each of the selected columns where no value was previously selected during the [change detection](#Change-detection) phase.

-The [`spIdentifierMappingCreate`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spIdentifierMappingCreate.sql) stored procedure is then invoked to persist the mappings into the [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/IdentifierMapping.sql) table; where mapping is already assigned, then the previously assigned value will be returned for use.
+The [`spIdentifierMappingCreate`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spIdentifierMappingCreate.sql) stored procedure is then invoked to persist the mappings into the [`IdentifierMapping`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/IdentifierMapping.sql) table; where mapping is already assigned, then the previously assigned value will be returned for use and the newly allocated value discarded.
+This may occur where concurrent access is being performed against the same related identifier.

 </br>